AlfredoGJ/Prueba-Disruptive-Studio/README.md

-# Sistuptive Studio challenge app
+# Distuptive Studio challenge app

 ## How to run